pressable/pressable-microchaos-cli/README.md

 Built for staging environments like **Pressable**, MicroChaos simulates traffic at scale—warm or cold cache, anonymous or authenticated, fast bursts or slow burns.

+## Current Bugs

+- [ ] `--progressive` mode is not working as expected.
+It may not accurately determine the breaking point or recommended maximum capacity due to restrictions in the test environment.
+- [ ] `--cache-headers` is currently breaking the `--burst` flag.
+- [ ] `--concurrency-mode=async` is not functioning as intended.
+It may not effectively handle concurrent requests, leading to unexpected behavior during load tests.
+Breaks the `--burst` flag.

 ---

 ## 🎯 Purpose